 One of the main requirements is to Finish your Art!
-Once you have checked in with the Constellation Art Team Support (CATS) at the event, a member will visit your project and ensure it reasonably fulfilled what you put in your application.
+Once you have checked in with the Art Grant team at the event, a member will visit your project and ensure it reasonably fulfilled what you put in your application.

 Artists that fail to deliver their project to the event will risk denial for future funding requests, and we may request that any grant issued be returned.
 If circumstances in your life render you unable to complete your project as planned and bring it to Constellation, we strongly encourage you to be forthright and communicative and to facilitate its completion by another member of your team or bring it to a future 10 principles event.
 Our expectation is that you should have your art set-up at the event by Friday afternoon of the event at the latest.
 Ideally, your art will be set-up by Thursday evening (NOTE: Artists and build teams can apply for early entry passes for works that require significant setup.
 Early arrival required for entry before noon on Thursday).